|Rewards Rating:||3.4 / 5|

 According to data from the Bureau of Labor Statistics, purchases like dining, groceries and gas make up a big chunk of most consumers’ budgets.
 This helps give the Verizon Visa a terrific average rewards rate of 2.47% back by our estimations, which is higher than the rate offered by some of the best cash back cards on the market.
 Based on this rate and a spend of $15,900 a year, we estimate that the average cardholder stands to earn just over $390 worth of Verizon Dollars each year via card spend.

-Unlike general cash back and rewards credit cards – which give you the option of redeeming rewards as cash, statement credits, gift cards and more – the Verizon Visa’s rewards can only be used for purchases with Verizon.
-You can apply your Verizon Dollars toward the cost of a new phone or other device or accessory sold by Verizon, or use them to lower the cost of your monthly Verizon Wireless or Verizon Fios bill.
+The Verizon Visa card recently updated its redemption scheme, and it’s a welcome change.
+The Verizon Visa’s rewards can now be used not only for purchases with Verizon (including toward the cost of a new phone or other device or accessory sold by Verizon, or to lower the cost of your monthly Verizon Wireless or Verizon Fios bill), but also for travel and gift cards.

-That said, rewards redemption is less restrictive with the Verizon Visa than with many other retail rewards cards: There’s no limit to how many Verizon Dollars you can earn, and your rewards never expire.
+This makes redemption much less restrictive with the Verizon Visa than with many other retail rewards cards: There’s no limit to how many Verizon Dollars you can earn, and your rewards never expire.

 Additionally, having the option to apply rewards toward the cost of a monthly bill should appeal to savings-minded cardholders.
 Instead of being forced to use your rewards at checkout when you buy new products – as is often the case with department and other store credit cards – the Verizon Visa lets you redeem rewards to cover a recurring expense.